Arsinoitherium: Description

 Adults of the species A. zitteli stood around 1.75 m tall at the shoulders and 3 m in length.
-It measured 2.5 tons, only slightly smaller than the modern white rhino and due to the similar features and sizes, Arsinoitherium is commonly thought to be an extinct rhinoceros species, but it is not related to rhinos at all, instead, their closest relatives are elephants and manatees.
-They were massive, slow-moving animals with forelimbs adapted for pulling strongly backward rather than swinging forward, a feature typical of animals that punt themselves through shallow water or walk on soft, sticky ground.
-Fossils are found in sediments deposited in coastal swamps and warm, humid, heavily-vegetated lowland forests across what is now Africa and Arabia.
+It weighed 2.5 tons, only slightly smaller than the modern white rhino.
+Arsinoitherium superficially resembles a species of rhinoceros, but it is not closely related as it is not a perissodactyl; instead, their closest extant relatives are either elephants and manatees or rodents and primates.
+They were massive, slow-moving animals with forelimbs adapted for pulling strongly backwards rather than swinging forward, a feature typical of animals that punt themselves through shallow water or walk on soft, sticky ground.
+Fossils are found in sediments deposited in coastal swamps and warm, humid, heavily vegetated lowland forests across what is now Africa and Arabia.

 The most noticeable features of Arsinoitherium were a pair of enormous horns above the nose and a second pair of tiny knob-like horns over the eyes.
 These were structurally similar to the horns of modern bovids.
 While reconstructions usually show them as similar to the ossicones of giraffes, in life each bony core may have been covered, like the horn cores of bovids, with a large horn of keratin.
 Both males and females had horns.
 While some investigators have described a larger and a smaller species from the same site, others have identified the difference in body and tooth size as sexual dimorphism.
 The skeleton is robust and the limbs were columnar, similar to those of elephants; the hips were also elephant-like, and arsinotheres were not built to run.
 Arsinoitherium had a full complement of 44 teeth, which is the primitive state of placental mammalian dentition.
 However, the genus had a unique and highly specialized way of chewing, shifting the jaw joint to produce constant pressure along its continuous row of teeth; it has been reconstructed as a highly selective browser.